ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

 * [_Comparing SystemTap and bpftrace_](https://lwn.net/Articles/852112/),
   <span style="white-space: nowrap;">from Emanuele Rocca.</span>
-  SystemTap and bpftrace are tools to dynamically instrument the kernel or user applications on Linux, and inspect them in a variety of ways.
-While bpftrace uses eBPF, SystemTap is older and compiles its scripts into kernel modules. programs attached to different probes.
+  SystemTap and bpftrace are tools to dynamically instrument the kernel or user applications on Linux.
+While bpftrace uses eBPF programs, SystemTap is older and compiles its scripts into kernel modules.
 This post from LWN.net exposes the differences between the two tools in terms of installation procedure, program structure, and features.
-As one could expect, using kernel modules is ultimately more powerful, but producing eBPF programs with eBPF is faster and simpler to use.
+As one could expect, using kernel modules is ultimately more powerful, but eBPF makes for a faster and easier-to-use tracing tool.

 <!--2021-04-22-->
 * [_Toward signed BPF programs_](https://lwn.net/SubscriberLink/853489/2916fbd97c95c700/),